Bitcoin Self-Custody Built to Survive Real Life

 What happens if I lose a device or a key?

-How do you handle inheritance and trustees/executors?
+How do inheritance and trustees or executors work?